Db2-DTE-POC/wxddemo/docs/wxd-quick.md

 More details: [Reserving a TechZone image](wxd-reference-techzone.md)

-## Accessing the Image (Individual Use - Not for watsonx.data challenge)
+## Accessing the Image

-The email from TechZone indicating that the image is ready will contain a link to to your reservations.
+The email from TechZone indicating that the image is ready will contain a link to your reservations.
 Click on the link and search for the watsonx.data reservation.
 Make sure to download the VPN certificate onto your machine. **Do not use the VM Remote Console button on the reservation.**

 More details: [Accessing a TechZone image](wxd-reference-access.md)

 ## Wireguard Setup

 Install Wireguard (or similar utility) that allows a VPN certificate to be imported and used to access the virtual machine.
 Import the certificate that was downloaded in the previous step and activate the connection.
 There is no need to turn off IBM VPN when using Wireguard, but we recommend you turn off Wireguard when done with the lab.

-**Note**: watsonx.data challenge users should read the restrictions in the [Wireguard setup](wxd-reference-wireguard.md#watsonxdata-challenge-multi-vpn-usage) section.

 More details: [Wireguard Setup](wxd-reference-wireguard.md)